Highlights of the Program

 - Defining CO₂ quality requirements for effective and secure pipeline transportation

-- Exploring European and German CCUS developments while building future-ready CO₂ networks
+- Looking at the European and German CCUS developments while building future-ready CO₂ networks

 09:35 - 09:40